YunoHost/SSOwat/README.md

 List of regular expressions to be matched against URLs **and** URIs to ignore them

+#### noauth_urls

+List of URLs and/or URIs that will be protected with SSOwatbut no header will be sent.
+This must be a JSON array, and SSOwat automatically adds itself to this array.

 #### unprotected_urls

 List of URLs and/or URIs that will not be affected by SSOwat **unless user is authenticated**